 The variables used in the custom request template are now automatically refactored when you rename the variable in the microflow.
 (Ticket 44097)

-We fixed the issue where objects were being collected as garbage in asynchronous microflows that contained a
+We fixed an issue where objects were being collected as garbage in asynchronous microflows that contained a

 ShowPageAction.
 (Tickets 466918, 466436, 466358, 466124)

 nullvalue for attributes that have an

 regexvalidation rule.
 When creating and committing a new object,